tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

 Then, use it as seen at the bottom of the [What_If_Tool_Notebook_Usage.ipynb notebook](./What_If_Tool_Notebook_Usage.ipynb).

-## How do I use it in a Colab notebook?
+### How do I enable it for use in a Colab notebook?
 Install the widget into the runtime of the notebook kernel by running a cell
 containing:
 ```